Gaza, Israel brace for mass border demos

 It led to split-screen coverage of the embassy opening ceremony in Jerusalem, attended by President Donald Trump's daughter Ivanka and her husband Jared Kushner, alongside bloodshed in Gaza.

-At least 62 Palestinians were killed that day by Israeli gunfire and hundreds wounded.
+At least 62 Palestinians were killed that day by Israeli gunfire, with hundreds wounded.

 Palestinians and human rights organisations accuse Israel of excessive use of force.